Waning Gibbous on

 Moon before descending node

-7 days after ascending node on 21 December 2042 at 04:46 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 5 days, until the lunar orbit crosses from North to South in descending node on 3 January 2043 at 07:24 in ♎ Libra.
+7 days after ascending node on 21 December 2042 at 04:46 in ♈ Aries the Moon is positioned north of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from North to South in descending node on 3 January 2043 at 07:24 in ♎ Libra.

 Moon after northern standstill

-1 day since the previous standstill on 26 December 2042 at 13:20 in ♊ Gemini when the Moon has reached North declination of ∠28.289°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-28.311° at the point of next southern standstill on 9 January 2043 at 20:09 in ♐ Sagittarius.
+1 day since the last northern standstill on 26 December 2042 at 13:20 in ♊ Gemini when the Moon has reached North declination of ∠28.289° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-28.311° at the point of next southern standstill on 9 January 2043 at 20:09 in ♐ Sagittarius.

 Syzygy in 13 days